abelfunctions/abelfunctions/doc/Installation.md

 Abelfunctions requires [Sage (SageMath)](http://www.sagemath.org) 9.2 or later.
 Sage makes it relatively easy to build and run the code.

-> **Note:** Depending on your system one of the below installation methods may not work.
-I'm not sure what is causing this.
-Any contributions to the installation method (via `setup.py`) is greatly appreciated.

 # Recommended Method

 In a terminal, run the following commands